JstMagic/dynamicPDO/README.md

 # quickQuery
 Insert and retrieve data dynamically using PDO.
-It takes care of all the logistics and headache of binding fields and data manualy, fields are still binded but they are done instantaneously and dynamically without user interference
+It takes care of all the logistics and headache of binding fields and data manually, fields are still binded but they are done instantaneously and dynamically without user interference

-Follow the following steps to implement the this usage if you arent already farmilier with php
+Follow the following steps to implement the this usage if you aren’t already familiar with php

 #USEAGE Running Demo

 Step 1
-Download this repository, create a local server and a database of your choice if you dont already have one
+Download this repository, create a local server and a database of your choice if you don’t already have one

 Step 2
-Add plugins folder to your server root, eg if you are runing xampp : add to httpdoc and if wampp: add to www and access the folder in your broswer. localhost/quickQuery for a quick demo
+Add plugins folder to your server root, e.g. if you are running xampp : add to httpdoc and if wampp: add to www and access the folder in your browser. localhost/quickQuery for a quick demo

-#Usage Implementing in your enviroment / SETUP
+#Usage Implementing in your environment / SETUP

 Step 1
-copy the php folder to your project development enviroment and open php/classes/process.php
+Copy the php folder to your project development environment and open php/classes/process.php

 Step 2 change the following code
  - Define a database connection